-According to McKinsey & Company, public entities around the world need more than US$8 trillion to fund social infrastructure projects by 2020, with more than 40% of this figure needed by developing markets.
+According to McKinsey & Company, public entities around the world need more than USD $8 trillion to fund social infrastructure projects by 2020, with more than 40 percent of this figure needed by developing markets.
 While private sector’s interest in funding these projects has increased in recent years, barriers to participation remain.
 City authorities – particularly those in emerging economies – often lack the capacity and capabilities to plan and execute partnership-based models.
 The day-to-day managing of social infrastructure is particularly challenging, given the breadth of resources and expertise required to operate public facilities.

 Ultimately, cities must find sustainable sources of financing, which is highly challenging in today’s economic climate.
 Furthermore, banks and other financial services firms are facing increased pressure from shareholders and other stakeholders to invest in projects that not only reap healthy returns, but which are environmentally, socially and economically sound.
 An added challenge is that there are few forums globally that address today’s funding gap for cities, and best practices in this area are seldom discussed on a global scale.

 The biennial World Cities Summit is such an event that brings together city mayors and financiers.
 Staged in Singapore, the 2014 event saw representatives from the World Bank and Asian Development Bank meet with city leaders and the private sector, in order to encourage greater dialogue between the various stakeholders.
-More than US$14.5 billion worth of deals between public and private sector entities were announced at the summit.
+More than USD $14.5 billion worth of deals between public and private sector entities were announced at the Summit.

 Sustainable funding can exist in new and somewhat novel forms.
-For instance, 2016 Lee Kuan Yew World City Prize Laureate, the City of Medellín in Colombia, developed a unique financing mechanism where the developer is also an investor.
-With the aim of enabling quality in the delivery of public projects, and against the backdrop of limited access to private funding, the developer-investor receives approximately 15% of the profits from the project, and ensures quality and timely delivery of the initiative.
+For instance, 2016 Lee Kuan Yew World City Prize Laureate, the city of Medellín in Colombia, developed a unique financing mechanism where the developer is also an investor.
+With the aim of enabling quality in the delivery of public projects, and against the backdrop of limited access to private funding, the developer-investor receives approximately 15 percent of the profits from the project, and ensures quality and timely delivery of the initiative.

 “The most effective way for cities to attract private investors is for authorities to ensure returns,” says Schwartz.
 “Civic authorities and the finance community must continue to work together to strengthen the regulatory, pricing and project preparation side.
 In doing this, they will reassure investors that these projects are financially viable and able to generate long-term returns,” he concludes.
 O